 The Spanish Steps

 The Spanish Steps are one of the longest and widest staircases in Europe.
 It is an elaborate, delightful staircase with 135 steps where both the locals and tourists congregate, in the first place to meet their friends and, in the second case, to rest their weary legs.
 There is a beautiful fountain in the Palazzo di Spagna and at the top, there is the centuries-old Trinita del Monti Church.

-Florence is the known as the Cradle of the Renaissance and is Italy’s most popular city of the arts.
+Florence is known as the Cradle of the Renaissance and is Italy’s most popular city of the arts.
 The Uffizi Gallery contains the world's greatest collection of Italian Renaissance art.
-Built between 1560 and 1580, the art collection was bequeathed to the city by the Medici family in 1743 on condition that it never leaves Florence.
+Built between 1560 and 1580, the art collection was bequeathed to the city by the Medici family in 1743 on the condition that it never leaves Florence.
 Florence's The Duomo is the city's most iconic landmark.
 It is an enormous cathedral, with a distinct red-tiled cupola, a striking pink, white and green marble facade, and a bell tower which dominates the city.
 Construction took almost 150 years and it wasn't consecrated until 1436.
 The Ponte Vecchio (Old Bridge) sits astride the picturesque River Arno and was the only bridge across the river until 1218.
 Today, it is a popular place for visitors to stop and look out over the river and also spend time shopping at the many silver and gold shops which line the bridge.
 There have been shops on Ponte Vecchio since the 13th Century.
 A wonderful viewpoint from which to really see the whole of Florence in perspective is the Piazzale Michelangelo which is situated just outside the centre of the city.
 It can be reached on foot but it is easier to walk down the hill back to town.